NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains

 \begin{proof} (1) Suppose, by contradiction, that either (a) $age_q(t)<AT-2$ or (b) $age_q(t)=\perp$; this implies that either (a) $q$ received $t’$ either less than $2D$ after $q$ first received $t$, or (b) that $q$ received $t’$ before $t$, respectively.
-It is easy to show that, since $p$ received $t$ first and $t’$ more than $4D$ after (since $age_p(t)=AT$), hypothesis (a) and (b) only occur in executions where $t$ or $t’$ was delivered at $q$ or $p$ (resp.) more than $D$ after they were broadcast by their issuer, which contradicts the assumption of a bounded delivery delay, $D$.
+Since $p$ received $t$ first and $t’$ more than $4D$ after (since $age_p(t)=AT$), then hypothesis (a) and (b) only occur in executions where $t$ or $t’$ was delivered at $q$ or $p$ (resp.) more than $D$ after they were broadcast by their issuer, which contradicts the assumption of a bounded delivery delay, $D$.
 (2) Suppose, by contradiction, that $age_q(t’)\neq\perp$.
 This implies that $q$ received $t’$ before $t$, which corresponds to hypothesis (b) above, which is impossible under the bounded delivery delay assumption. \end{proof}

-\textbf{Slow path: deterministic BBP commit.} We now focus on the slow path of \name.
-The slow path uses BBP as its back-end to agree on committing or discarding transactions.
-By taking advantage of the extensible design of BBP, we customize it with relatively simple extensions that enable \name to trigger deterministic BBP commit for specific transactions.
-These extensions affect the incoming transaction and chain validation routines \footnote{More precisely, inside the \emph{content validation predicate ($V(\cdot)$)} and the \emph{environment} (more precisely, where the \emph{input tapes} of each process are determined) according to Garay et al.’s terminology \cite{garay2015bitcoin}.} , which are external to BBP and, thus, can be modified without hurting the correctness of the underlying BBP.
-We provide details on our concrete extension of Ethereum in \S\ref{sec:implementation}.

-Intuitively, the goal is to have any correct process $p$ engage (through its local BBP node) in the deterministic BBP commit of some transaction $t$ as soon as either: i) $p$ has promised $t$; or ii) $p$ is aware that at least one other correct process may have already promised $t$. \name implements the above goal by having each process $p$ engage in the deterministic BBP commit of $t$ as soon as $age_p(t)$ reaches a value of $AT-2$ (or higher).

-To illustrate, let us consider the example depicted of Figure~\ref{fig:Parmenides-low-latency-scenarios} (top).
-In this example, at least one correct process $p_A$ promises $t$ (\numcircledmod{3} in Fig. \ref{fig:Parmenides-low-latency-scenarios}, top), once $age_{p_A}(t)=AT$.
-From Lemma \ref{lemma:bounds}, we know that any correct process $p_B$ with a diverging view on $t$’s age will, in the worst case, have $age_{p_B}(t)=AT-2=2$ (\numcircledmod{4}), with high probability.
-Therefore, \emph{every} correct process (including $p_A$ and $p_B$) will, with high probability, engage in the deterministic BBP commit of $t$.
-This ensures that BBP's slow path will eventually commit $t$ (\numcircledmod{5}) with high probability.
-In fact, even if some correct processes do not promise $t$ in their fast path -- namely, if they receive a double-spend of $t$ that prevents them from successfully ageing $t$ (\numcircledmod{2}) -- such processes will later promise+commit $t$ once they learn about the slow path's decision.
+From sub-lemma (a) above, we directly obtain that the proposed ageing algorithm satisfies the \emph{bounded age consistency} property.
+Due to space constraints, we ommit the correctness arguments for the remainder of this section.